Imamsa786/Digital-Forensics/Digital_forensic-main/Ex_04_MHA.md

 <br> <img width="1872" height="555" alt="Screenshot 2025-09-01 212617" src="https://github.com/user-attachments/assets/8e78bfa0-1d0a-48b8-986f-92b42693a6ba" />

 # Result
-The Mail Header Analyzer 🔍 successfully examined the raw email header and provided detailed insights into the message routing, authentication, and origin.
-The analysis showed that SPF ✅ and DMARC ✅ checks passed, confirming the sender’s server was authorized, while DKIM authentication failed, indicating a possible issue with the email’s digital signature.
-This demonstrates how MHA can be used in cyber forensics 🛡️ to verify authenticity, detect spoofing attempts 🚨, and trace the true origin of an email📧.
+The Mail Header Analyzer successfully examined the raw email header and provided detailed insights into the message routing, authentication, and origin.
+The analysis showed that SPF and DMARC checks passed, confirming the sender’s server was authorized, while DKIM authentication failed, indicating a possible issue with the email’s digital signature.
+This demonstrates how MHA can be used in cyber forensics to verify authenticity, detect spoofing attempts, and trace the true origin of an email.